zpollats/LongTermStockPerformancePrediction/README.md

 With more time and resources, here are a few next steps that we would like to pursue for this project:
 - Ingest more data: this initial model was built on data from 2009-2012, but there is public market data dating back over 100 years.
 The first step I will take in improving this model is to intake and clean all available historical data on publicly traded companies.
-- Further tune model: with more time, we could run more grid searches with more hyper parameters included.
-Some of these grid searches could take multiple days, so we would need significantly more time to optimize the final Stacking Classifier.
+- Further tune model: with more time, I could run more grid searches with more hyper parameters included.
+Some of these grid searches could take multiple days, so I would need significantly more time to optimize the final model.

 ## Conclusion